Xsviersss/Pawn-Coord-System/README.md

 If the coordinates are valid, it executes:

-SetPlayerPos(playerid, x, y, z);
+GetPlayerPos(playerid, x, y, z);

-which teleports the player to the given coordinates.
+which gets the player the coordinates of the current position.

 ---